qwshen/spark-flight-connector/README.md

     .option("partition.predicates", "1431654667 <= event_id and event_id < 2147481954;2147481954 <= event_id and event_id < 2863309242;2863309242 <= event_id and event_id < 3579136529") //concatenated with ;
   .flight(""""e-commerce".events""")
 ```
 Note: when lowerBound & upperBound with byColumn or predicates are used, they are eventually filters applied on the queries to fetch data which may impact the final result-set.
-Please make sure these partitioning options
-are not affecting the final output, but they are only for partitioning the output.
+Please make sure these partitioning options do not affect the final output, but rather only apply for partitioning the output.

 #### - Pushing filter & columns down
 The filters and required-columns are pushed down when they are provided.
 This limits the data at the source which greatly decreases the amount of data being transferred and processed.